Furniture Glossary®

 Trundle bed:

-A small, low-profile bed that rolls or slides beneath another furnishing, usually another bed, when not in use.
+A trundle bed is a small, low-profile bed that rolls or slides beneath another furnishing, usually another bed, when not in use.
 Trundle beds can be on casters for easy mobility, and are designed to discreetly store away between uses.
 Trundle beds are common in spare bedrooms, and kids rooms.

 Upholstered Bed: